How Is Your Nervous System Doing?

 Take a look at which letter you chose most often.
 If your answers are mixed, that’s completely normal.
 As you read through the categories below, notice which one resonates most with your experience.

-Mostly A’s: Steady and Grounded
+Mostly A’s: Resilient and Responsive

 Your nervous system is showing a good amount of flexibility right now.
 You’re able to experience stress without getting pulled too far off center, and you tend to return to a more settled state with relative ease.
 This doesn’t mean life feels perfect or stress-free.
 It simply means your system has the capacity to move through what’s happening without staying stuck there.